Lanthian/project-euler/README.md

 # project-euler
-A collection of solutions to the Project Euler collection, available at https://projecteuler.net/archives
+A collection of solutions to the Project Euler collection, available at https://projecteuler.net/archives <br/>
+Run solutions via:   python -m [number]

 ### Current solutions
 * [001](001/main.py) - Multiples of 3 or 5